 Perth weather can be thirsty work, so head to Fremantle's Little Creatures Brewery to sample craft beer in the Great Hall, which is right in the middle of all the brewing action.
 You can have a pizza with your pale ale and the beer is served straight from the tank - doesn't get any fresher than that!

 Pack your beach umbrella, sunnies and togs, then head to the beach.
 Perth's famous Cottlesloe Beach or 'Cott', as it's known to locals, has crystal clear waters and white sand that will make you feel like you're swimming in a postcard.
 If you're there for the day, finish up with a picnic dinner - the beach is perfectly positioned for the Indian Ocean sunset.

 Just 45 minutes south of Perth, in the spectacular playground of Shoalwater Islands Marine Park, is Rockingham Wild Encounters.
 Be sure to try their Swim with Wild Dolphins tour - the owners have built up over 23 years of friendship and trust with the local bottlenose dolphins.
 You're sure to meet some cheeky cetaceans and the crew will make sure you have a fun day out.

 Go beyond the city limits to see some authentic Western Australian countryside scenery.
-In Swan Valley, about 25 minutes from the city, you'll discover wildlife experiences and historic places.
-It's a great place to hire a bike - there are four cycling routes that lead to fresh produce stalls, pretty picnic spots, galleries, wineries and restaurants.
+In Swan Valley, about 25 minutes from the city, you'll discover wine trails, wildlife experiences and historic places.
+It's a great place to hire a bike - there are four cycling routes that lead to fresh produce stalls, pretty picnic spots, galleries, wineries, micro-breweries and restaurants.